Ueda Sōko: Omotegoten Garden of Old Tokushima Castle, Tokushima

 Garden of the Hachisuka Family on the grounds of Tokushima Castle.

 Ni no Maru Garden, Nagoya Castle

+Designed and built under order from Tokugawa Ieyasu in Genna 1 (1614) at the Ninomaru Garden, Nagoya Castle.
 Designated National Place of Scenic Beauty.
-Designed and built under order from Tokugawa Ieyasu in 1614 (First year of Genna Era).

 Shukkei-en, Hiroshima

 Designated National Place of Scenic Beauty.
 Built as a second residence, Shukkei-en was also called the ‘lake residence’, of Lord Asano, the Daimyo of the Geishū (Hiroshima) Domain.
 This garden was built in the walkaround style of early Edo Period daimyo gardens.

 Nisinomaru Garden, Wakayama Castle

 Designated National Place of Scenic Beauty.
 Sōko was assigned to the reconstruction of Wakayama Castle and the design and construction of the Nisinomaru Garden.

 Hōkō-ji, Kyoto

 Hideyoshi assigned Sōko as supervisor of the construction of the Daibutsuden (temple housing a large icon of the Buddha) at Hōkō-ji Temple.

 Wafūdō, Hiroshima Castle

 Sōko constructed a second wafūdō tea house complex on the main residence of the Ueda family on the grounds of Hiroshima Castle.
 This Wafūdō reflected the original Wafūdō built in Kishū Province.
 The Hiroshima Wafūdō included a sukiya tearoom called Enshō, a kusari-no-ma tearoom called Kenkei and the training complex Ankantei.
 As part of the construction Sōko planted a pine at the summit of Shijōyama mountain.
 The pine is known as Sōko Matsu ("Soko's Pine") and the mountain is also known as Sōkoyama ("Mount Sōko").